Ruling clears way for Purdue Pharma to settle opioid claims, protect Sacklers from lawsuits

 Purdue is perhaps the highest-profile player in the opioid industry.
 But several other drugmakers, distribution companies and pharmacies also have been sued by state and local governments.
 While a handful of cases have gone to trial, many also are being settled.

 The total value of proposed and finalized settlements in recent years is more than $50 billion.
 Companies that have reached deals include drugmakers Johnson & Johnson and Teva; distribution giants AmerisourceBergen, Cardinal Health and McKesson; and pharmacy chains CVS, Walgreens and Walmart.
-Most of the money is required to be used to fight the opioid crisis, which has been linked to more than 500,000 deaths in the U.S. over the past two decades.
+Most of the money is required to be used to fight the opioid crisis, which has been linked to more than 500,000 deaths in the U.S. over the past two decades, including more than 70,000 a year recently.

+In recent years, most of the deaths have been connected to fentanyl and other illicit synthetic opioids, not prescription painkillers.